Linkchn/fse-cw/docs/testplan.md

 - #### Planned time line

   - 23/4

     stage 0: First meeting, discuss about the overall stategy.

   - 24/4 - 26/4

     stage 0.5: Read class description carefully, and finish planned tests tables.

   - 25/4

     Second meeting, share information from the class description, ask for understanding of git version control, uniform the format of coding and commenting, devide pairs and distribute work.

   - 26/4

     Fill the peer assessment form.

   - 26/4 - 30/4

     stage 1: Focus on two small classes, write tests and fix code for these two classes.

   - 30/4 - 5/5

     stage 2: Focus on the main class, write tests and fix code for this and other two classes possibly.

   - 6/5

     Improve the quality of code and documentation.
 Tag before the deadline

   - 7/5

     Final check and Tag

-### Work distributions with pairs
+### II.
+Work distributions with pairs

-#### Pair1 - Haonan Chen & Yuxiang Zhang
+- #### Pair1 - Haonan Chen & Yuxiang Zhang

   - BoC Transaction Class: 1, 2, 3, 4, 5, 6

   - BoC Category Class: 1, 2, 3, 4, 5

   - BoCApp Main Class: 1, 2, 3

-#### Pair2 - Hongming Ping & Yukai Lu
+- #### Pair2 - Hongming Ping & Yukai Lu

   - BoC Transaction Class: 7, 8, 9, 10, 12

   - BoC Category Class: 6, 7

   - BoCApp Main Class: 4, 5

-#### Pair3 - Shiliang Chen & Jiawei Wu
+- #### Pair3 - Shiliang Chen & Jiawei Wu

   - BoC Transaction Class: 11

   - BoC Category Class: 8, 9, 10, 11, 12

   - BoCApp Main Class: 6, 7

-### Timeline & decisions
+### III.
+Timeline & decisions
+  - 23/4

+    stage 0: First meeting, discuss about the overall stategy.

+  - 24/4 issues: 3/8

+    Read class description carefully, and finish planned tests tables.

+  - 25/4 issues: 6/12

+    Second meeting, share information from the class description, ask for understanding of git version control, uniform the format of coding and commenting, devide pairs and distribute work.

+    Work has been distributed to pairs and issued in gitlab

+  - 26/4 issues: 4/12

+    Start doing tests plans

-### Meeting record
+### IV.
+Meeting record
 - #### First meeting - 23/4
+  1. Discuss about the whole coursework
+  2. Figure out what should be done
+  3. Roughly get through the timeline
+  4. Decide the date of next meeting

 - #### Second meeting - 25/4
   1. Group assignment: Colin&Andy, Link&Ediie, Daze&Leo
   2. Exchange everyone's understanding of class description
   3. Mention the parameterized test and the use of various asserts
   4. Mention how to use issue including labels, milstones, boards and so on
   5. Communicate the use of branch and merge
   6. Assign the tasks of each group
   7. Unite programming style and comment style
   8. Mention the clarity and importance of the commit
   9. Refactoring
   10. The purpose of logic should be tested
   11. Cover the summery document

-### Conclusion
+### V. Conclusion

 ## Test Plan
 **You should add rows and even columns, and indeed more tables, freely as you think will improve the report.**